 If you’re running a website for your business, you ought to be using a professional top level domain (TLD) email inbox for answering customer enquiries.

-It is amazing how many businesses skip the relatively small fee for purchasing a professional inbox that looks something like [email protected].
+It is amazing how many businesses fail to purchase a professional inbox which would look something like enquiries@yourwebsite.com.

 An article was written about making your small business look bigger and one of the tips is setting up a proper email inbox.